-On September 6, 2011, the State Treasurer and the Secretary of Administration and Finance released cash flow statements for fiscal 2011 and fiscal 2012, which are summarized in the tables below.
+On September 6, 2011, the State Treasurer and the Secretary of Administration and Finance released cash flow statements for fiscal 2011 and fiscal 2012.
+On December 1, 2011, the State Treasurer and the Secretary of Administration and Finance released a revised cash flow statement for fiscal 2012.
+The September 6, 2011 cash flow statement for fiscal 2012 are summarized in the tables below.